 Nature photography

-I’m available for commissioned paintings (send me an email with your idea), or you can shop original works here.
+I’m available for commissioned paintings (send me an email with your idea)… but soon you’ll be able to shop for prints.

 I specialize in nature paintings that highlight the wonder of the natural world.
 My style varies, but I have done abstract, surrealist, realistic, and my own whimsical style when painting.
 I’m a big fan of playing with colors, so expect colorful results.